ilAYAli/scMRU.nvim/README.md

 </br>
 It is also possible to invoke the lua functions directly and supply optional parameters.
 </br>
-This will e.g display the global MFU:
+This will e.g display the global MFU, Most Frequently Used files:

 ```lua
 lua require("mru").display_cache({root="__global__",algorithm="mfu"})